 Yearly annual fall admission and flexible scheduling allows students to finish the M.S.N. program in three to four and one half years.
 Total credits vary depending on the specialization chosen.
 No matter what you choose, we have programs in a variety of formats to meet your evolving needs.

+Program coursework is delivered online and includes a field-based practicum.
 The nurse administrator specialization prepares graduates to utilize concepts and theories from nursing management and health administration and to assume leadership positions in health care agencies.
 The graduate demonstrates skills in personnel management and budgetary resources.
 Upon completion of the degree, the graduate may be eligible for the following certifications:

 - Nurse Executive-Board Certified

 - Certified Nurse Manager and Leader

 - Certified in Executive Nursing Practice

-The program coursework is delivered online and includes a field-based practicum.
 For required courses and more information, see the nurse administrator curriculum plan.

+Program coursework is delivered online and includes a field-based practicum.
 The clinical nurse leader specialization prepares graduates for coordination of care and clinical leadership in all healthcare settings.
 The graduate demonstrates skills in managing microsystems of care and is prepared to implement outcomes-based practice and quality improvement strategies.
-Upon completion of the degree, the graduate may be eligible for the following certification:
+Upon completion of the degree, the graduate may be eligible for the Clinical Nurse Leader certification.

-The program coursework is delivered online and includes a field-based practicum.
 For required courses and more information, see the clinical nurse leader curriculum plan.

+Program coursework is delivered online and includes a field-based practicum.
 The nurse educator specialization prepares graduates to utilize theories of teaching and learning in a variety of settings with emphasis on nursing education.
 The graduate demonstrates the ability to plan, implement and evaluate nursing education programs.
-Upon completion of this degree, the graduate may be eligible for the following certification:
+Upon completion of this degree, the graduate may be eligible for the Certified Nurse Educator certification